 Isaiah 40:3 The voice <H6963> of him that crieth <H7121> in the wilderness <H4057>, Prepare <H6437> ye the way <H1870> of the LORD <H3068>, make straight <H3474> in the desert <H6160> a highway <H4546> for our God <H430>

 Mat 3:3 For this is he that was spoken of by the prophet Esaias, saying, The voice of one crying in the wilderness, Prepare ye the way of Yahweh, make his paths straight

-The correct interpretation of Mat 3:3 would include the name Yahweh instead of Lord.
-John is referring to the verse in Isaiah 40:3 to proclaim the arrival of Yahweh through Yahshua (the Savior) who is the image of God.
+The correct transliteration of Mat 3:3, would include the name Yahweh, instead of Lord.
+John is referring to Isaiah 40:3, to proclaim the arrival of the Savior, whose name is Yahweh.

 Yahshua (the Savior) said, “I am come in my Father’s name” also “I came forth from the Father.”
 He also proclaimed, “I even the Father are One.”
 These three verses expose the false doctrine of the trinity rather well (Isaiah 9:6, John 5:43, 10:30, 16:28).
-One true God cannot exist as three eternally distinct persons.
+Yahweh, cannot exist as three eternally distinct persons.
 The entire premise of this statement is an oxymoron.